-The Bank's capital base as at 31 December 2018 consists solely of Tier 1 Capital.
+The Bank's capital base as at 31 December 2022 consists solely of Tier 1 Capital.
 The Bank complied with the capital requirements as set out by the PRA throughout the year.
-The Bank's available capital as at 31 December 2018, after the audit of the profit for the year, and a reconciliation to shareholders funds as shown in the Bank's Annual Report and Accounts is shown in the table below:
+The Bank's available capital as at 31 December 2022, after the audit of the profit for the year, and a reconciliation to shareholders funds as shown in the Bank's Annual Report and Statutory Accounts are shown in the tables below: